 Unicorn Children's Foundation Clinic

-The Unicorn Children's Foundation Clinic provides comprehensive psycho-developmental evaluations for children ages birth through five years who are exhibiting developmental delays or are suspected of having an autism spectrum disorder.
+The Unicorn Children's Foundation Clinic provides comprehensive psycho-developmental evaluations for children who are exhibiting developmental delays or are suspected of having an autism spectrum disorder.
 The clinic is housed in NSU's Mailman Segal Center for Human Development, home to the Baudhuin Preschool, an internationally recognized model program for children aged 3-5 with autism spectrum disorder and Starting Right, for children 18 month to 36 months of age diagnosed with, or at risk for, an autism spectrum disorder.

 The assessment battery administered under the supervision of a licensed psychologist is individualized for each child.
 A typical assessment battery may include the following: behavioral and/or “Gold Standard” autism diagnostic assessments, developmental assessments to measure the child's current levels of intellectual and developmental functioning, psycho-educational assessments to measure academic and pre-academic achievement, and adaptive behavior assessment to assess the child's competence in meeting independent needs and satisfying the social demands of his/her environment.